Next walking tour: Saturday 2 July 2022, 2pm.

-Meeting Place: Manchester Museum Reception, Oxford Road, Chorlton-on-Medlock.
+Meeting Place: Outside the Holy Name Church, opposite Manchester University Students’ Union, Oxford Road, Chorlton-on-Medlock.

 Booking: Please press here to book with Eventbrite.